 Yes.
 However we also feel there is a case to add the tongue.
-In addition to the relatively higher risks of infections associated with tongue piercing, we are aware that there are sexual connotations with piercing of the tongue and for that reason consider there is a case to include in the list of intimate parts.
+In addition to the relatively higher risks of infections associated with tongue piercing, we are aware that there are sexual

 □ Do you have any views on the proposals to place a duty on local authorities to enforce the provisions, and to provide local authorities with the power to enter premises, as set out in the Bill?